Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 ## Automatically Create Employees/Vendors

 With this feature enabled, Expensify will automatically create a new employee or vendor (if one doesn’t already exist) from the report submitter's email in NetSuite.

+## Export Foreign Currency Amount

+Using this feature allows you to send the original amount of the expense rather than the converted total when exporting to NetSuite.
+This option is available if you are exporting reimbursable expenses as Expense Reports.

 ## Cross-Subsidiary Customers/Projects